Wabinab/xenoblade-chronicles-2/src/39_addam_mother.md

 He turned to her, "**Please say** you'll _be careful._"

 "Hmph!
 I will."
-That's a promise.
+And that's a promise.

 ---

 The morning bird rose and ate the mating worms.
 The sun shone through the clear sky, casted its warmth on the nearby hills and mountainous structures.
-Addam, the girl, and Milton were gathering around for a refreshing chat.
-The irregular wind blew past swayed the piece of loose cloth that stretches on her back.
+Addam, the girl, and Milton gathered around for a refreshing morning chat.
+The irregular wind blew past swayed the piece of loose cloth that stretches behind her back.

 "Erm, Your Highness?"
 Lora approached and disturbed.